Randall Morris

 Randall Morris (born April 22, 1961) is an American former professional football player who was a running back who played five seasons in the National Football League (NFL) with the Seattle Seahawks and Detroit Lions.
 He played college football for the Tennessee Volunteers.
 He was selected by the Seahawks in the 10th round of the 1984 NFL draft with the 270th overall pick.
+Morris' brother, Tom, also played in the NFL.